-StateImpact reporters in eight states produce radio reports, digital news reports and interactive multimedia presentations.
+StateImpact reporters in six states produce radio reports, digital news reports and interactive multimedia presentations.
 Each state focuses on one of three topics:

 If you want to know what we cover and why, dive into the stories below:

 A huge number of Florida college students need to take remedial classes.
 In the “13th Grade” series, StateImpact examined the many causes of this failure in K-12 education and what can be done to fix it.
 The series was a collaboration with the Florida Center for Investigative Reporting.

 Standardized tests are on the cusp of a big change in Florida and most other states.
 In this explainer video, we show how the new tests are different from the old ones and why it matters.